RUN WITH PERSEVERANCE

 The Christian race is not a smooth and easy one; it often goes through the wilderness.
-You will encounter diverse trials, sufferings, tribulations, or persecutions for the sake of Christ along the race (Psa.
+You will encounter diverse trials, sufferings, tribulations, or persecutions for the sake of Christ as you run the race (Psa.
 34:19, John 15:18-20).

 This is why Jesus commanded you at the beginning of the race to deny yourself, bear your cross daily, and follow Him (Luke 9:23).
-It is only those who endure to the end that will be saved and crowned (Matt.
+Only those who endure to the end will be saved and crowned (Matt.
 24:13).

 Beloved, where are you now in the race that God has set before you?